Breweries in South Devon

 The brewery’s business model focuses on 3 pillars – community, innovation and profitability.
 The community will help shape the company and, down the road, will have the opportunity to invest in it.
 The business will sit as one of many ‘Transition in Action’ businesses in the town.
 It will create employment, attract new visitors, generate revenue for other projects and potentially provide a return to local investors.

-They are passionate about collaborative partnerships, making seasonal beers with a local chilli farm, a mushroom farm and an oat grower.
+They are passionate about collaborative partnerships, with local makers, growers and emerging entrepreneurs.

 Mane Event (ABV 3.8%) - The complex 7-malt grist imparts a warm golden brown colour, this beer utilises U.S. hops to create a balanced and highly drinkable modern session bitter.

 Pandit (ABV 4.9%) - An aroma of citrusy and floral U.S. hop varieties is complemented on the palate by a well-defined, biscuity malt character.

 Totnes Stout (ABV 3.8%) - Silky and smooth due to the addition of oats, this un-fined stout offers a great mouthfeel coupled with deep roasted and coffee notes.

 New Lion ales can usually be found at;

 Bay Horse Inn, Totnes; Rumour, Totnes; Teign Cellars, Newton Abbot; Maltings Taphouse, Newton Abbot;

 South Devon CAMRA's Brewery Liaison Officer for New Lion Brewery is Tina Hemmings, ku.oc.liamtoh@sgnimmehanit

 Platform 5 began brewing in March 2013 at the Railway Inn, Newton Abbot using a 6 barrel plant.
 The brewery is situated in part of an enclosed alley under the disused Platform 5 of Newton Abbot station, with the other part housed in the pub's skittle alley.